 The key gateway (Second Year) units are QBUS2310 Management Science and QBUS2810 Statistical Modelling for Business.
 Not only are these units necessary as a prerequisite to our senior level units, they are also extremely useful in their own right.

 Students who seek to apply their quantitative skills in modelling and decision making will benefit from QBUS2310 Management Science.
-This unit leads on to the third year subject QBUS3310 Advanced Management Science which looks in more depth at optimization methods, and is a natural gateway to our Honours program.
+This unit leads on to the third year subject QBUS3310 Advanced Management Science which looks in more depth at optimisation methods, and is a natural gateway to our Honours Program.

 Students with a general interest in how managers make decisions will benefit from taking QBUS2320 Methods of Decision Analysis.
 Students who want to focus on how businesses operate should consider QBUS2330 Operations Management and the follow-on unit QBUS3320 Supply Chain Management.